Skip to main content

 3. Expected disconnects: Protocol-expected disconnects (e.g., 515 stream error after pairing) trigger immediate reconnection without backoff

-4. Keepalive monitoring: A keepalive loop sends periodic pings (every 20-30s) and forces reconnection if no response is received for 180 seconds
+4. Keepalive monitoring: A keepalive loop sends periodic pings (every 15-30s) and forces reconnection if the socket appears dead (no data received for 20s after a send)

 Controlling auto-reconnect